Updated for 2023-2024

 In this guide, we’ll cover all you need to know about volunteering with the Peace Corps.
 We’ll go over where you could volunteer and the types of assignments you could take.
 Additionally, we’ll detail any skills, education, and experience you may need, as well as provide tips for the Peace Corps volunteer application process.

-Furthermore, since the Peace Corps doesn’t suit everyone, and not all applicants get offered an assignment, we’ll provide some great alternatives, such as volunteering with Plan My Gap Year, Maximo Nivel, and Love Volunteers.
+Furthermore, since the Peace Corps doesn’t suit everyone, and not all applicants get offered an assignment, we’ll provide some great alternatives, such as volunteering with International Volunteer HQ (IVHQ), GoEco, and Maximo Nivel.

 What is the Peace Corps?